 It follows the basic structure of, [sitename].com/[name of the post or page].

-Therapists should make sure that their own posts and pages follow the same structure for both ease of navigation and the slight boost good titles add to SEO.
+Therapists should make sure that their own posts and pages follow a similar structure for both ease of navigation and the slight boost good titles add to SEO.

 Issues only arise when web owners don’t pay attention to their URL structure.
 Default URLs are often messy and include numbers and symbols rather than the strict title, unless otherwise set up.